 Fascinating history, breathtaking views, scenic hiking trails – yes, we are talking about forts again, and this time it is in the land of the most spectacular forts, India.
 With a thousand years of history of invasion and internal conflicts, it is no wonder that India is home to many formidable fortresses that are both beautiful and intriguing.
 The forts are also a sign of the wealth and prosperity of the country in the medieval period.
 Search about forts on the internet and I bet you’ll come across multiple such lists of the best, the largest, the strongest in the world, and I’d be surprised if any of the lists is devoid of a fort from India.
 However, this article is not just a list, it is a literary tour of the country from North to the west to south to central and east India, as we hop on from one fort to another.
-Everyone has a different perspective of “best”, so this time I left it to my fellow blogger friends to pick their favorite fort exploration experiences in India.
+Everyone has a different perspective of “best”, so this time I left it to my fellow blogger friends to pick their favorite fort experience in India.
 Of course, I pitched in with some of my favorites too – there are some iconic forts like the Red Fort, some in ruins, some in locations that you might not have imagined and some even haunted!!

 So without further delay, let’s get ready to take this unique virtual tour of Indian Forts that would help you rediscover India in a different way!
 Use the table of contents to navigate you your area of interest.